A measure of intelligence of an approximation of a real number in a given model: Models of approximation

-which has a measure of intelligence (in the model $a + \frac{\sqrt{b}}{c}$) $\simeq 2.24$, which is well lower than that of the previous one.
-For a rational approximation (of a given real number), it is obvious that it would be the most intelligent when it is represented by an irreducible fraction.
-So, the algebraic style of an approximation plays a vital role in this context. \end{enumerate}
+which has a measure of intelligence (in the model $a + \frac{\sqrt{b}}{c}$) $\approx 2.24$, which is well lower than that of the previous one.
+For a rational approximation, it is clear that the measure of intelligence is maximized when the fraction is irreducible.
+Thus, the algebraic form in which an approximation is expressed plays a crucial role. \end{enumerate} \end{rmks}